Towards Embodied Agentic AI: Review and Classification of LLM- and VLM-Driven Robot Autonomy and Interaction

 \begin{strip}

-{Illustration of different approaches to the integration of LLMs, VLMs and other foundation models into robotic systems.
+{Illustration of the main approaches to integrating large language models (LLMs), vision-language models (VLMs), and related foundation models into robotic systems.
 This survey focuses on the integration perspective and the role of such models within the wider robotic system where it is deployed.
-Our goal is to discuss the current state-of-the-art within the context of \textit{Embodied Agentic AI} applications.} \end{strip}
+Our goal is to discuss The current state-of-the-art within the context of Embodied Agentic AI applications.
+The figure highlights how model integration differs in terms of \textbf{agent architecture}, \textbf{interaction topology}, and the resulting level of \textit{agency}.
+In \textbf{Protocol-Focused Integration}, an LLM serves as a translator between user commands and predefined APIs or protocols, typically through single-shot tool calls. \textbf{Interface or Agentic Integration} introduces ReAct-style loops and conversational interaction, allowing the agent to reason, call tools, and respond iteratively within the physical or simulated environment. \textbf{Orchestration-Oriented Integration} elevates the model to a supervisory role, coordinating multiple agents, skills, or robotic subsystems through structured workflows.
+Finally, \textbf{Direct or Embedded Integration} corresponds to end-to-end or model-centric policies (e.g., VLA or LBM architectures) that directly map perception to action in continuous control loops.} \end{strip}